learn-co-students/site-publishing-ftp-html-000/README.md

 ### What Is FTP?

 FTP stands for File Transfer Protocol.
 It is one of a few standardized ways to connect to and transfer content to a remote server.
 There are many programs for mac and pc that make transfering using FTP easy.
 In order to host your site on a remote server you will need to register a domain name and purchase hosting space.
 Or if you wish to use a free service you can check out the following lesson on publishing using Github Pages instead.
-Fo a list of paid domain and hosting providers see the links below at the bottom of this lesson.
+For a list of paid domain and hosting providers see the links below at the bottom of this lesson.

 ### Key Details For Connection